biocq/DORGE_codes/Data_processing/Gene_annotation/README.md

-# Codes used for Gene annotation
+# Codes used for gene annotation

 ## Codes to annotate genes can be found at: